iamdonovan/iamdonovan.github.io/_sources/teaching/egm722/setup/environment.rst.txt

     :align: center
     :alt: anaconda navigator with the egm722 environment

-Note how many packages were actually installed – 161, from the 5 shown in the original **.yml** file.
+|br| Note how many packages were actually installed – 161, from the 5 shown in the original **.yml** file.

 This is because each of those 5 packages have additional dependencies which have to be installed as well.
 Fortunately, almost all of this is done automatically – we don’t have to worry about tracking down each individual dependency on our own.

 changing environments
 .......................